Jonathan Kodjia scores brace as Al-Gharafa hold Al-Khor | Goal.com

 Jonathan Kodjia scores brace as Al-Gharafa hold Al-Khor

-Former Aston Villa defender Jonathan Kodjia netted a brace in Al-Gharafa’s 2-2 draw with Al-Khor in the Qatar Stars League on Friday.
+Former Aston Villa striker Jonathan Kodjia netted a brace in Al-Gharafa’s 2-2 draw with Al-Khor in the Qatar Stars League on Friday.

 The Cheetahs lost at home to Al-Duhail in their previous game on their turf, a set-back from their 1-0 win over Al-Arabi at the restart in which Kodjia scored the sole goal.